 Utah Earns a C-Minus on State Report Card, Ranks 32nd in Nation

-Diving into the findings for the three graded indices, Utah earns a B-minus in the Chance-for-Success category and ranks 16th.
+Diving into the findings for the three graded indices, Utah earns a B-minus in the Chance-for-Success category and ranks 17th.
 The average state earns a C-plus.
-In School Finance, Utah receives a D-minus and ranks 48th.
-For the K-12 Achievement Index, last updated in the 2016 report, it finishes 14th with a grade of C. The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.
-More details on results in these categories are reported below.
+In School Finance, Utah receives a D-minus and ranks 47th, while for the K-12 Achievement Index it finishes 14th with a grade of C. The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.

-Utah’s 2017 Highlights Report includes summarized results based on each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
+Utah’s 2016 Highlights Report includes results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
 This year’s State Highlights Report also contains the special analysis of student achievement in the NCLB era.